thescientist13/github-dashboard/README.md

 a plugin installed to allow us to load CSS too.
 - [JSPM] - ES6 forward thinking package manager to support SyatemJS instead of using [Bower][].
 It can install packages from Github or NPM and prepares them for being used in the browser.
-- [TypeScript] - Super set of JavaScript, providing type support and more
+- [TypeScript] - Super set of JavaScript, providing type support and more.
+Added in version 0.4.0
+- [NPM Scripts] - exposed Gulp tasks through npm, for simplicity.
+Formalized in version 0.4.0

 There is also intent to look into [Flux] and [Reactive] state management patterns, looking to libraries like [Redux] and [Mobx].